Flows – The Game Changer for Next-Generation AI Systems

 So far, we have used three elements:

 • A recognition task, that simply calls a given task and saves the result into an output field with a specified name.
-No other logic involved.
+No other logic is involved.

 • A branch selector, on the other hand, saves the result in the same way as a recognition task node, but then it chooses an action based on the result of this task.